 Acids too will break down proteins and produce a beautiful tender meat.
 Lemon juice, wine, and vinegar — even beer and soda — are all powerful tenderizers.
 Buttermilk and yogurt to a lesser extent will help tenderize meat because of their acid components.

 Don’t even get me started on my favorite marinades because we’ll be here all day!

 The important thing is to always include an acid or a fruit enzyme in your marinade when you’re tenderizing a tough cut.

-But know too that if you marinate for too long, the meat can break down completely leaving you with a soggy unappetizing mush.
-Here’s an easy reference chart showing how long to marinate different types of meat.
+But know that if you marinate for too long, the meat can break down completely leaving you with a soggy unappetizing mush.
+Here’s a guide for how long should you marinate chicken, and here’s an easy reference chart showing how long to marinate different types of meat.

-Tip: When marinating with acids and enzymes, always use a non-reactive container such as glass or ziploc bags.
+When marinating with acids and enzymes, always use a non-reactive container such as glass or Ziploc bags.
 Use a metal bowl and your food can take on a metal like flavor.

 Slow Cooking Leads to Tender Results